brooklynrail/brooklynrail-platform/content/events/2021/01/lisa-pearson-with-constance-lewallen.md

 ---
 title: Lisa Pearson with Constance Lewallen
-summary: Found and publisher of Siglio Press Lisa Pearson joins curator and Rail Editor-at-Large Constance Lewallen.
+summary: Founder and publisher of Siglio Press Lisa Pearson joins curator and Rail Editor-at-Large Constance Lewallen.
 We conclude with a poetry reading from Adam DeGraff.
 people:
   - person: lisa-pearson-1
     event_bio: "Lisa Pearson is the founder and publisher of Siglio, an independent